Angmar2722/Angmar2722.github.io/CTFwriteups/redpwn2021.md

 ```

 When you first connect to the server, you had to run a proof of work.
-After that, a 1024 bit modulus `n` (a product of two 512 bit primes) is provided along with a random number `k` which is smaller than `n`.
+After that, a 1024 bit modulus `n` (a product of two 512 bit primes) is provided along with a random number `k` which is smaller than n.
 After that, we are expected to provide two inputs, `cmd` which is in bytes and `sig` which is in hex.
 The main challenge is shown in the function `authorize_command`.

-Over here, the server first checks whether the length of `sig` is 256 bytes and assigns the lower 128 bytes to `a` and the upper 128 bytes to `sig` to `b`.
+Over here, the server first checks whether the length of sig is 256 bytes and assigns the lower 128 bytes to `a` and the upper 128 bytes to `sig` to `b`.
 It then checks whether the following bivariate equation holds true :

- \((a^2 + kb^2) mod n =  h(cmd) \)
+\\(\{a^2 + k*b^2} mod n = h(cmd)\\)

-So the integer hash of `cmd` has to equal the left hand side, `a squared plus b squared times k the whole mod n`.
+So the integer hash of `cmd` has to equal the left hand side, a squared plus b squared times k the whole mod n.
 That seems really hard to do since we are dealing with modular arithmetic and two variables.
-Also of note, if we successfully meet this condition, the server then checks whether `cmd` equals the string `"sice_deets"` which immediatly tells us that that our input for `cmd` has to be `sice_deets` and nothing else.
+Also of note, if we successfully meet this condition, the server then checks whether `cmd` equals the string `"sice_deets"` which immediatly tells us that that our input for cmd has to be "sice_deets" and nothing else.
 So how do we go about beating this condition????